-The most popular forms of security granted over real property are:
+The most popular forms of security granted over real property are the following.

 Another advantage of the collateral trust arrangement is that, because the sale proceeds are distributed in accordance with the waterfall set out in the trust agreement, it is easier to administer.
 However, the kun-mortgage has the advantage that the purchaser can take over the property from the foreclosure auction, free of all liens (subject to exceptions of the super-senior liens).

 Security interests over movable assets can be created using either a pledge or yangdo dambo.
 To create yangdo dambo over movable assets (that are not registrable property), the parties (that is, the assignor and the assignee) must agree both to:

 There are no particular form requirements regarding security as long as the requirements for the creation and perfection of security under Korean law are complied with.

 For the registration process of a mortgage, see 5.1 Types of Security Commonly Used.